jfspps/howtos/PHP/13_POSTPUTandValidation.md

 ---
-title: POST requests and data validation
+title: POST and PUT requests with data validation
 nav_order: 12
 parent: Programming in PHP
 ---

-# POST requests and data validation
+# POST and PUT requests with data validation

 In the the context of data management, HTTP POST requests typically serve to create new entities.